ldijkman/async-esp-fs-webserver/docs/readme.md

 // even cheaper
 // ESP8266 12E/12F 4mb Version (only little changes needed)

-// need to make the on/off jso websocket implemented chat
+// need to make the on/off json websocket implemented
-// gpt4 knows it all howto do it
+// chat gpt4 knows it all howto do it